barrett3210/evenmoremediocrity/_posts/2018-07-27-A_dragonfly_yesterday.md

 ---
 layout: post
-title: Yesterday
+title: Yesterday (vertical)
-feature-img: "assets/img/pexels/AnotherDragonfly2.jpg"
+image: "pexels/dragonfly_vertical.jpg"
 thumbnail: "assets/img/thumbnails/AnotherDragonfly3.jpg"
 tags: []
 ---
-## Yesterday
+## Yesterday is vertical

 A dragonfly is an insect.
 Dragonflies are often found in wet areas.

-I need some more text to check out how this deals with exerpts.
+I need some more text to check out how this deals with excerpts.
 And what it will do when I have more text.
 What will it look like?
 Can I generate enough text?

 Now what?
 How is this?